Home

 • And knew her not Until she had brought forth her firstborn Son: and he called His name, Jesus!"

-Another Biblical indication that the perpetual virginity of Mary is a fable is that Jesus is referred to as her firstborn Son.
-If Jesus was the only child of Mary, would He be referred to as her firstborn Son?
-Of course not, because this designation assumes the existence of more than one son.
-It designates more than one child, among whom a specific one, is the first.
-Mary certainly had other children after the birth of Jesus.
-Not only does the Bible clearly tell us that, but it also gives us the very names of those children.
+Another indication that the perpetual virginity of Mary is a fable is that Jesus is referred to as her firstborn Son, not her only begotten son.
+If Jesus was the only child of Mary, wouldn't He be referred to as her only begotten Son?
+Of course He would, because this is the designation of an only child, and firstborn can assume the existence of more than one son.
+Not only does the Bible clearly tell us that Mary had other children after the birth of Jesus, but it also gives us the very names of those children.
 From the very beginning God ordained that wife and husband should be fruitful and multiply.
-The only thing which would preclude this, is man-made traditions invoking the idolizing of Mary.
+The only thing that would preclude this, is man-made traditions invoking an idolizing of Mary.
 Because God's word is abundantly clear on the matter.

 Matthew 12:46